The 23 Most Inspiring People Alive (for me)

 Introducing the 23 most inspiring people alive (for me).
 Why is this important?
 For one glaring reason: We’re living in the most amazing time in human history – and yet everyday I see people who don’t know it and don’t feel it.
 We have modern plumbing, healthcare, abundant food, rapid travel, access to anything you’d ever want to know and learn available for FREE online.
 In many ways, we have the ability to do just about anything we’d want to – and yet, something holds us back.

 Too many people go to work wishing they didn’t have to.
 They wake up tired and spend their day tired.
-And when we hear news like that at Powtoon, our heart bleeds.
+And when we hear news like that at Powtoon, our hearts bleed.
 Which is why – we’ve decided to do something about it.

 Powtoon’s 30 Days of Inspiration – The 23 most inspiring people alive